fossouo/Data_Analytics_Bootcamp_EMR/README.md

     * Key pair: course-key (or any other key you want to use, You can create the EC2 key pair using EC2 Service)
 * Make sure to select EMR release emr-6.9.0

+You can use this link for steps by steps guide in the creation : https://catalog.us-east-1.prod.workshops.aws/workshops/c86bd131-f6bf-4e8f-b798-58fd450d3c44/en-US/cluster-creation/cluster

 #### 2.1 Connect on Master Node using EC2 key pair

 You can copy the Master Node DNS name from EMR Service -> Cluster Name